GNOME/gtksourceview/docs/lang-reference.md

   The id of the context to be included.
-A colon followed by an asterisk ("`:*`") at the end of the id means that the parent should include every children of the specified context, instead of the context itself.
+A colon followed by an asterisk ("`:*`") at the end of the id means that the parent should include every child of the specified context, instead of the context itself.
-  Prepending the id of another language to the id of the context (separated with a semicolon ":") is possible to include contexts defined inside such external language.
+  Prepending the id of another language to the id of the context (separated with a colon "`:`") is possible to include contexts defined inside such external language.

 - `style-ref` (optional)